Acuant/iOSSDKV11/README.md

 ### Capture an Image using AcuantCamera

 AcuantCamera is best used in portrait mode.
 Lock the orientation of the app before using Camera.

+1. Add localized strings in app's localizables as indicated [here](#language-localization).

 1. Set up callbacks: